Hamzaoui01/moduleCapture/README.md

 ```
 ## How to use it
 * Add myScript.js file link to your html page
-* Add the contents of the HTML file into a div inside your code HTML where the module should appear
+* Add the contents of the <body> ... </body> of HTML file  into a div inside your code HTML where the module should appear
 * Add myStyle.css link to your code
 * Use myStyle.css to change the composition style in the module